 We live in a world today that is vastly different from the world we lived in just a few months ago.
 Everything has changed.
 If someone told me in March of 2019 that we would need to attend our weekly church services from home in March of 2020, I would have said that they were writing a story for Hollywood.

 Fast forward to 2020, and we are attending our weekly church services from home.
 That is not the only thing we are doing from home.
 Now we have remote learning where both students and teachers are at home; some medical appointments are done from home also.

 So what do you do when you are searching for something so that you can return to what you consider normal?
-Well when Moses, and the people he led faced a crisis that was not normal for them, he told them to stand still.
-Why do you need to stand still in this time of chaos?
+Well when Moses, and the people he led faced a crisis that was not normal for them, he told them in Exodus 14:13, “Don’t be afraid.
+Just stand still.”
+Why do you need to stand still in the time of chaos?

 When you stand still, you are usually waiting on something or waiting for someone.
 When you contemplate what is happening, you need to stand still.
 You need to know what God is saying to you in this season.
 Psalm 46:10 says, “Be still, and know that I am God!
 I will be honored by every nation.
 I will be honored throughout the world.”
 In your quiet moments, you forge a relationship with God.
 David said it this way in Psalm 62:1-2 says, “I wait quietly before God for my victory comes from him.
 He alone is my rock and my salvation,” He is your salvation; He is the only one who can rescue you from danger.